Compact Lie Groups and Complex Reductive Groups: Properties of Complexification

+To prove Statement (iii) it is sufficient to show that $A(G)$ is finitely generated.
+Indeed, then $\sT(G)$ is an affine group scheme and any affine group scheme in characteristic zero is reduced, thus $\sT(G)$ is an algebraic group.
+It is reductive since the category $\sR_{\sT(G)}$ is semisimple.

-We need to explain why $\sT(G)$ is not only a set but also an algebraic group.
-Let $U_1, \ldots, U_k$ be simple $G_1$-modules whose highest weights generate the cone of dominant weights of $G_1$.
+Let $G_1$ be the identity component of $G$ and let $U_1, \ldots, U_k$ be irreducible $G_1$-modules whose highest weights generate the cone of dominant weights of $G_1$.
 Let $W$ be the direct sum of all distinct irreducible direct summands of the induced modules $\Ind_{G_1}^{G}U_i$.
 The representation $W$ {\em generates} $\sC_G$, in the sense that $\sC_G$ is the only full subcategory closed under isomorphisms, tensor products, direct sums and summands that contains $W$.
-Hence, a collection $(x_U)_{U\in \sC_H}$ is uniquely determined by $x_W\in \GL (W)$.
-It follows that $\sT(G)$ is a set and the map
+Hence, a collection $(x_U)_{U\in \sC_H}$ is uniquely determined by $x_W\in \GL (W)$ and $W\otimes W^\ast$ generates the algebra $A(G)$.